kelvin-daniel/passwords/README.md

 Python 3

+## Dependencies
+Ensure you have a text editor installed in your device eg. sublime, vscode, atom etc.

 ## Application requirements

 1. Ensure you have Python3 installed in your computer.
 If not, you can download it by running the following command on the terminal: